Skip to main content

 U.S. Trustee motion to dismiss.
 The U.S. Trustee's October 2024 motion described the case as a "textbook example of bad faith".
 It argued that Red River lacked a valid restructuring purpose, that the debtor had no need for bankruptcy relief, and that the plan sought impermissible nonconsensual third-party releases and overbroad channeling relief.
 The motion also highlighted the funding cap analysis, asserting that the agreement represented a reduction from prior LTL-era funding commitments.

 Financial distress and purpose disputes.
 A central theme across the dismissal motions was whether Red River faced actual financial distress or whether it was created to obtain bankruptcy relief for liabilities that could be addressed in the tort system.
 The U.S. Trustee emphasized that the debtor's structure and funding support meant it did not need bankruptcy to pay claims, while the coalition argued that the plan was structured to secure releases and channeling protections that would not otherwise be available.
-Those arguments framed the case as a threshold dispute about eligibility and good faith rather than a negotiation over plan economics.

-The court's Memorandum Decision and Order on March 31, 2025 dismissed the case for cause and also dismissed a related adversary proceeding.
+Judge Christopher M. Lopez's Memorandum Decision and Order on March 31, 2025 dismissed the case for cause and also dismissed a related adversary proceeding.
 The ruling addressed several core issues: the scope of nonconsensual third-party releases, the plan's reliance on Section 524(g), and the integrity of the prepetition solicitation process.

 Nonconsensual third-party releases.
 The court concluded that the plan contained nonconsensual releases that violated Fifth Circuit precedent.
 Because the plan's channeling structure sought to protect nondebtors through releases and injunctions, the court found that the relief went beyond what the governing law permitted in the jurisdiction.
-This finding alone would have prevented confirmation.

 Section 524(g) feasibility issues.
 The decision also discussed whether the plan's attempt to channel claims against nondebtors, including theories tied to Kenvue-related claims, created feasibility problems.
 The court concluded that the plan's architecture could not satisfy the requirements for a Section 524(g) channeling injunction as proposed.